nplinden/ndmanager/README.md

 ## Using NDManager

+The following sections give a quick overview of the main features of NDManager's modules.

 ### The Fetcher Module `ndf`

 The `ndf` module acts as a kind of package manager for evaluated nuclear